 We offer a variety of shakers (percussion instruments) for those who like to play along with the music.
 There is an engagement time to provide space for the wisdom of young and young at heart.

 While worship follows the Anglican tradition and typically includes scripture, reflection, prayers, music, and Communion, we incorporate themes that honour special moments throughout the year and offer alternative worship opportunities such as wonky worship, traditional Sundays, and pick a hymn services.
-We also include livestream and online worship options from time to time.
 Watch our events section to find out what is coming up soon.

 When we say 'all are welcome' we mean we will do our best to create a space where everyone feels safe, affirmed, and included in worship and in all that we do.